HD2i/biomedical-blockchain/README.md

 _In  parallel, we also released an interactive version of this database, [Healthcare & Biomedical Blockchains](https://db.biomedicalblockchain.org/).
 This site will be updated going forward and has many extra features, including live infographics, and an easier project submission process.
 We hope you continue to find it useful!_

+_Lastly, we now have an official website of our own at [Center For Biomedical Blockchain Research](http://biomedicalblockchain.org/)._

 # Biomedical Blockchain Initiatives